WalletScrutiny/WalletScrutinyCom/_android/com.edss.pones.md

 ## Verdict

-The lack of information and the sparse functionalities with no ability to send, receive, or even exchange means that **this app does not have a bitcoin wallet.**
+The lack of information and the sparse functionalities with no ability to send, receive, or even exchange means that this app does not have a bitcoin wallet.
+This is contradictory to its name and claims in the description.
+As the app has not been honest with it's actual features, we conclude that it is a **fake exchange.**